Configuring a macOS application on CircleCI

 You can learn more about the

-The macOS executor is commonly used for testing and building iOS applications, which can be more complex in their continuous integrations configuration.
+The macOS executor is commonly used for testing and building iOS applications, which can be more complex in their continuous integration configuration.
 If you are interested in building and/or testing iOS applications, consider checking out our following docs that further explore this topic: